davesnx/query-json/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 If you have any questions just contact me [@twitter](https://twitter.com/davesnx) or email (dsnxmoreno@gmail.com).

 ### Support